apigee/iloveapis2015-hmac-httpsignature/httpsig/callout/Readme.md

 The policy uses the varprefix to name the variables which it sets.
 The verify callout sets at least these context variables:

-    <varprefix>_isValid - true/false, telling whether the
+    httpsig_isValid - true/false, telling whether the
             signature is valid and complies with the requirements (headers and algorithm).

-    <varprefix>_error - set only when there is an error, contains the exception.
+    httpsig_error - set only when there is an error, contains the exception.

 The callout also sets other context variables.
 Examine the Edge trace window at runtime for the full list.